Ficool

 Author (to the gods):

 "Eyes off me.
 Look down there.
-That's where the real show starts."
+That's where the real show starts and let me present to you the main character of this world."

 The sky was clear.